 Is a one plane swing better than a two plane swing?
-For those who aren't familiar with the "one plane swing" concept, in the very simplest of terms the idea is that the golfer swing in a flatter plane which allows the arms to swing in a plane more closely matching the plane used by the body.
+For those who aren't familiar with the "One Plane Swing" concept, in the very simplest of terms the idea is that the golfer swings back in a flatter plane and forward in nearly the same plane.
 In theory, this allows the arms and body to work more cohesively than they do in an upright swing, but it isn't necessarily so.

 In a two plane swing, a golfer goes back in a steeper plane, but for this to work, it requires a change to a flatter plane when transitioning to the forward swing.

 Most great players have flattened their planes as they shifted into the forward swing.
 For this reason I suggest two plane swings are the best option for most good players.
 For amateurs, a one plane swing could possibly be a better option because few amateurs have the ability to flatten into the forward swing, but one concern is many who adopt this swing end up with awkward looking, overly flat backswings.